dayeon3117/Fake-Job-Detector/README.md

 Then go to:
 [http://127.0.0.1:8000](http://127.0.0.1:8000)

-## Ethics Statement
+## Ethics and Limitations

-This project is meant to help people avoid scams, but it’s not perfect.
-It may incorrectly mark a real job as fake or miss an actual scam.
-The results are meant to guide users, not make final decisions.
+This tool is designed to assist, not replace human judgment.
+While the detector can flag suspicious posts based on patterns in the training data, it may still miss cleverly written scams, especially ones that sound professional or avoid obvious red flags.
+It can also mislabel short, vague or unusual listings that don’t follow typical job post structures.
+The classical model may be overfitting to the training data and the deep model, while better at generalizing, is not perfect.
+Users should treat the results as a helpful signal.

-The tool does not collect or store anything users enter.
-All models were trained on public data and can be retrained in the future as scam patterns evolve.
+The app doesn’t collect or store anything users submit.
+It runs entirely on public data and all predictions are transparent so users can interpret them however they see fit.

 ```
 Fake-Job-Detector/
 ├── app/
+│   ├── templates/
+│   │   └── index.html           # HTML form for submitting job descriptions
-│   ├── main.py                # FastAPI app UI route
+│   ├── main.py                  # FastAPI UI route
-│   └── templates/index.html
 ├── data/
+│   ├── raw/
-│   ├── raw/                   # Original dataset
+│   │   └── fake_job_postings.csv      # Original Kaggle dataset (on Hugging Face)
+│   └── outputs/                       # Prediction CSVs from all models (on Hugging Face)
+│       ├── classical_predictions_rf.csv
+│       ├── deep_predictions_balanced.csv
+│       └── naive_predictions.csv
-│   ├── outputs/               # CSV model predictions
+├── export_model/                # Final Hugging Face-ready DistilBERT model files
+│   ├── config.json
+│   ├── model.safetensors
+│   ├── special_tokens_map.json
+│   ├── tokenizer_config.json
+│   └── vocab.txt
 ├── models/
-│   ├── distilbert_balanced/  # Fine-tuned deep model
 │   ├── classical_model_rf.pkl
+│   ├── naive_majority_class.pkl
-│   └── naive_majority_class.pkl
+│   └── vectorizer_rf.pkl
 ├── scripts/
+│   ├── classical_model_rf.py
-│   ├── train_deep_model.py
+│   ├── compare_all_models.py
 │   ├── evaluate_deep_model.py
-│   ├── classical_model_rf.py
 │   ├── naive_model.py
-│   └── compare_all_models.py
+│   └── train_deep_model.py
-├── app.py                    # JSON API route
+├── app.py                      # FastAPI JSON API
+├── requirements.txt            # Project dependencies
 ├── README.md                   # Project documentation
-├── .gitignore                # Ignore files
-├── requirements.txt          # Python dependencies
 ```